i2y/jet/README.md

-# Uiro
+# Jet
 > "I thought of objects being like biological cells and/or individual
 > computers on a network, only able to communicate with messages"
 > _--Alan Kay, creator of Smalltalk, on the meaning of "object oriented programming"_

-Uiro is a simple OOP, dynamically typed, functional language that runs on the [Erlang](http://www.erlang.org) virtual machine (BEAM).
+Jet is a simple OOP, dynamically typed, functional language that runs on the [Erlang](http://www.erlang.org) virtual machine (BEAM).
-Uiro's syntax is [Ruby](https://www.ruby-lang.org)-like syntax.
+Jet's syntax is [Ruby](https://www.ruby-lang.org)-like syntax.

-Uiro was inspired by [Reia](https://github.com/tarcieri/reia) and [Celluloid](https://github.com/celluloid/celluloid).
+Jet was inspired by [Reia](https://github.com/tarcieri/reia) and [Celluloid](https://github.com/celluloid/celluloid).
-Uiro has actor library like [Celluloid](https://github.com/celluloid/celluloid) that supports synchronous message passing and asynchronous message passing.
-For the examples, please see [SampleActor.u](https://github.com/i2y/uiro/blob/master/src/SampleActor.u) and [test_basic.u](https://github.com/i2y/uiro/blob/master/test/test_basic.u).
+Jet has actor library like [Celluloid](https://github.com/celluloid/celluloid) that supports synchronous message passing and asynchronous message passing.
+For the examples, please see [SampleActor.jet](https://github.com/i2y/jet/blob/master/src/SampleActor.jet) and [test_basic.jet](https://github.com/i2y/jet/blob/master/test/test_basic.jet).

-Uiro also has a stream processing library like [Streem](https://github.com/matz/streem).
-For the examples, please see [test_basic.u](https://github.com/i2y/uiro/blob/master/test/test_basic.u).
+Jet also has a stream processing library like [Streem](https://github.com/matz/streem).
+For the examples, please see [test_basic.jet](https://github.com/i2y/jet/blob/master/test/test_basic.jet).

 ## Language features
 ### Builtin Types